Generalized period-index problem with an application to quadratic forms: Introduction

-In the final section, using results on the period-index bounds for fields like $\mathbb{Q}_p(t)$, we will show that the splitting dimension of such fields is $8$ (See Proposition \ref{FUB}).
-This agrees with the bound stated above.
-However, we do not expect the above bound to be tight.
+In the final section, using results on the period-index bounds for fields of the form $\mathbb{Q}_p(t)$ due to Saltman \cite{S97} and that of Parimala and Suresh \cite{PS07} on the $u$-invariant, we will show that the splitting dimension of such fields is $8$ (see Proposition \ref{FUB}).
+This agrees with the bound stated in Corollary \ref{SPLITTINGQUADRATIC} for $n = 1$.
+However in general, we do not expect the bound in Corollary \ref{SPLITTINGQUADRATIC} to be tight.
 In Section \ref{LAST}, we record some lower bounds for the splitting dimension.

-\begin{remark} Note that if the splitting dimension of the field is finite, there is a bound also on the splitting index of mod-$2$ Galois cohomology classes.
-If we further assume that the ${}_{2}\cd(F) < \infty$, then by \cite[Theorem 5.5]{K16}, it follows that $u(F) < \infty$.
-As discussed in \cite[Section 5]{K16}, this problem is related to other measures of complexity of the field such as symbol-length and index of mod-$2$ Galois cohomology groups. \end{remark}
+\begin{remark} Note that if the splitting dimension of a field $F$ of characteristic unequal to two is finite, there is a bound also on the splitting index of mod-$2$ Galois cohomology classes.
+If we further assume that the $\cd_{2}(F) < \infty$, then by \cite[Theorem 5.5]{K16}, it follows that $u(F) < \infty$.
+Thus for fields of finite cohomological dimension (and characteristic unequal to two), the finiteness of the $u$-invariant is equivalent to the finiteness of the splitting dimension. \end{remark}